Unfolding-Machines/pumc-info-hub/docs/game-concepts.md

 A Modified Proposal is when you suggest a scene, and the app adds a twist or change.
 See the [Plot Tracks](plot-tracks.md) page for usage.

 ## Entities
-Entities are characters, locations, or other important elements you track in the app.
+Entities are characters, locations, and compendiums (in PUM Companion)

 ---